Remove Stuck Brake Piston

 Article by Mark Trotta

-Under normal circumstances, a brake caliper rebuild involves removing, disassembling, cleaning, and reassembling the caliper with new seals.
+Under normal circumstances, a brake caliper rebuild will involve removing, disassembling, cleaning, and reassembling the caliper with new seals.
 But sometimes there's the unexpected surprise of a stuck piston.

 Grease Gun